-Our results also indicate that dwarfs become more spheroidal below stellar masses of a few times $10^8 ~ \rm{M_{\odot}}$, a result that echoes earlier work \citep{SanchezJanssen2010,Roychowdhury2013,KadoFong2020}.
-Despite this trend, a substantial fraction of galaxies are still thin, even at the lowest mass bins that we analyzed.
+Our results also indicate that dwarfs become more spheroidal below stellar masses of a few times $10^8 ~ \rm{M_{\odot}}$, a result that echoes earlier observational work \citep{SanchezJanssen2010,Roychowdhury2013,KadoFong2020}.
+Some numerical simulations have also reported a similar trend, either by analyzing galaxy shapes or the degree of rotational support \citep{ElBadry2016, Zeng2024,Celiz2025,Benavides2025b,Keith2025}.
+Here we highlight that despite this trend with stellar mass, a substantial fraction of observed galaxies are still thin, even at the lowest mass bins that we analyzed.
 On the other hand, simulated dwarfs are all intrinsically too thick, with no disks with $c/a<0.3$ for $M_{\star}<10^9~ \rm{M_\odot}$, in clear contrast with observations.
 This is in agreement with \citet{Klein2025}, who pointed out that the shape of FIREbox dwarfs was inconsistent with those in GAMA.
 We have here confirmed and extended that conclusion by including data from additional surveys like ALFALFA and DESI and by inferring their intrinsic shapes.
 The problem does not apply solely to FIREbox, but also to TNG50 and Romulus25, the other two simulations that we have included in this study.

 The observed abundance of thin dwarfs is also somewhat surprising given our current understanding of how galaxy formation proceeds in low mass systems.
 For example, the presence of thin stellar disks would seem to preclude large potential fluctuations during the late formation history of a dwarf.
 These fluctuations are, however, critical for transforming cold dark matter ``cusps'' into constant-density ``cores'', a transformation that has been advocated repeatedly in the simulation literature \citep[see, e.g., ][]{Navarro1996b,Read_and_Gilmore2005,Governato2012,DiCintio2014,Onorbe2015,Tollet2016,BenitezLlambay2019}.
-The efficiency of this process has been claimed to peak in the range $M_{\star} \sim 10^8$-$10^{9.5} ~ \rm{M_\odot}$ \citep{Governato2012,DiCintio2014,Onorbe2015,Jackson2025}, just where our results indicate that thin stellar disks are plentiful ($\sim 30$-$40\%$ have disks as thin as $c/a <0.2$ in this mass range).
+The efficiency of this process has been claimed to peak in the range $M_{\star} \sim 10^8$-$10^{9.5} ~ \rm{M_\odot}$, just where our results indicate that thin stellar disks are plentiful: $\sim 30$-$40\%$ have disks as thin as $c/a <0.2$ in this mass range \citep{Governato2012,DiCintio2014,Onorbe2015,Emami2019,Jackson2025}.